 - Approved Vendors shall accurately portray prospective customers' anticipated costs and savings.
-Approved Vendors shall not make any demonstrably false or unsubstantiated statements about whether installing solar will save customers money, including false or unsubstantiated statements about levels of savings. - a) All terms and values in the marketing materials, including terms and values related to escalators, financing terms, and rates, must be consistent with terms used in the Standard Disclosure Form and the contract. - b) All terms and values related to system production that are used to estimate the economic benefits for the customer in the Standard Disclosure Form must be consistent with the system production terms and values that are submitted to the Program Administrator and used to calculate the number of RECs that the system will produce. - c) All marketing materials must be generally consistent with the Illinois Shines Distributed Generation Informational Brochure, and, in particular, with the following items from the brochure: - i) That customers are not guaranteed to save money with solar unless the contract includes an explicit savings guarantee; - ii) It is acceptable to make claims about saving money.
-The Program Administrator reserves the right to inquire about any savings claims made in marketing materials for prospective Program participants. - d) All marketing materials must explain that the customer will remain a utility customer responsible for a utility bill. - e) Below are examples of statements that Approved Vendor shall not make related to whether customers will save money. - i) Statements that indicate that customers may eliminate or zero out their utility bill are inaccurate and not acceptable. - (1) "Eliminate your electric bill." - (2) "Fire your utility." - (3) "No more utility bills." - (4) "Your electric bill will be reduced to \$0" - f) Approved Vendors shall not state that systems are "free", "no cost", or "\$0" in oral or written marketing or sales discussions unless the customer is guaranteed to not have a financial obligation for the PV system or the energy it generates (including lease payments). - Free/no cost/\$0 may only refer to offers in which there is a guarantee the customer will not pay anything (including, but not limited to, enrollment fees, ongoing monthly fees, early termination fees, or tax obligations).
-For example, a "free consultation" can be offered to help a customer learn more about solar, but a claim of "free solar" cannot be made unless the customer is guaranteed to have no financial obligation for the project. - ii) Below are examples of acceptable marketing statements: - (1) "The installation of your leased system may be covered by your forfeiture of federal and state incentives." - (2) "Your system's installation is free, but you will pay a monthly fee associated with installation." - iii) Below are examples of unacceptable marketing statements:
+Approved Vendors shall not make any demonstrably false or unsubstantiated statements about whether subscribing to a community solar project will save customers money, including false or unsubstantiated statements about levels of savings. - a) All terms and values in the marketing materials, including terms and values related to escalators, financing terms, and rates, must be consistent with terms and values used in the Community Solar Disclosure Form and the customer's subscription contract. - b) All terms and values related to electricity production that are used to estimate the economic benefits for the customer in the Community Solar Disclosure Form must be consistent with the system production terms and values that are submitted to the Program Administrator and used to calculate the number of RECs that the system will produce. - c) All marketing materials must be generally consistent with the Illinois Shines Community Solar Informational Brochure, and, in particular, with the following items from the brochure: - i) Customers are not guaranteed to save money with solar unless the contract includes an explicit savings guarantee. - ii) It is acceptable to make claims about saving money.
+The Program Administrator reserves the right to inquire about any savings claims made in marketing materials for prospective Program participants. - d) All marketing materials must explain that the subscriber will remain a utility customer responsible for a utility bill. - e) Below are examples of statements that Approved Vendor shall not make related to whether subscribers will save money. - i) Statements that indicate that subscribers may eliminate or zero out their utility bill are inaccurate and not acceptable. - (1) "Eliminate your electric bill." - (2) "Fire your utility." - (3) "No more utility bills." - (4) "Your electric bill will be reduced to \$0" - f) Approved Vendors shall not state that ABP community solar offers are "free", "no cost", or "\$0" in oral or written marketing or sales discussions unless the subscriber is guaranteed not to have a financial obligation for the subscription or the energy generated by the community solar project. - i) Free/no cost/\$0 may only refer to offers in which there is a guarantee the customer will not pay anything for the subscription (including, but not limited to enrollment fees, ongoing monthly fees, early termination fees, or tax obligations).
+For example, a "free consultation" can be offered to help a customer learn more about community solar, but a claim of "free solar" cannot be made unless the customer is guaranteed to not pay anything to the Approved Vendor/designee/subcontractor for their community solar subscription. - ii) A subscription offer shall not be advertised free/no cost/\$0 even if a monthly subscription payment is guaranteed to be less than the customers associated supply credit unless the customer is guaranteed not to pay anything over the term of the subscription.